My Passion & Values

 So who am I and what do I stand for…..
-I stand for integrity and I stand for resilience.
+My name is Natalia, and I stand for integrity, and resilience.
 My core values have never changed throughout life and they have always been at the heart of everything I do.
 I’m a bit of a bohemian, I love to travel, and to be my own person, and fitting in with the crowd doesn’t concern me.
 I pride myself on being authentic and professional, what you see is what you get.
-I’m known for always smiling, and for always seeing the glass as half full, and see everyone as an equal.
-I truly believe that a business wouldn’t be a business without the many people who choose to work for them.

 Working with me you will have access to my wealth of knowledge, and I guarantee that you will not be able to find another mentor who has overcome as many challenges, both personal and professional.
-I have worked extremely hard to get where I am today and I’m proud of myself.
+I have worked extremely hard to get where I am today and I’m proud of myself, but I couldn’t have done any of this without being resilient.

 Following poor grades at school, witnessing violence at home, being split between two parents who were divorcing, being a survivor of domestic violence myself, and then the sudden loss of my Dad to cancer, I now embrace every single day of my life.

-I’m a qualified HR Manager, I’ve completed my qualifications in Mentoring and Mental Health Awareness, and I’m a Charity Champion for Time to Change.
-I’ve worked for the most prestigious Investment Banks in Canary Wharf, I’ve travelled alone and visited some amazing places, as well as qualifying as a PADI Advanced Scuba Diver along the way.
-The most rewarding of all though……. volunteering at a local hospice.
-Am I bragging, no not at all, I’m just letting you know a little bit more about me, but more importantly, to let you know that if I can overcome everything life has thrown at me, then so can YOU!
+I’m a qualified HR Manager, I’ve completed qualifications in Mentoring and Mental Health Awareness, and I’m a Charity Champion for Time to Change.
+I’ve worked for the most prestigious Investment Banks in Canary Wharf, I’ve travelled alone and visited some amazing places, as well as overcoming my fear of being underwater, and qualifying as a PADI Advanced Diver.
+All of this took resilience, being away from home, not having a social network to support me, facing my fears head on.

 After losing my Dad, I packed up my car and moved to London with enough money to survive for a short period.
 I moved in with friends, and registered with a recruitment agency in Clapham.
 Fast forward a few years, and with several contract roles under my belt, I very quickly found myself working all hours.
 I was completely exhausted as well as feeling miserable, and I didn’t feel that I was actually achieving anything.
 I felt overwhelmed and isolated, and this impacted my self-worth, my confidence, and my life in general.

-In my personal life I was going through hell, having been a victim of domestic violence, giving evidence in court, and then needing to move to a new location.
+In my personal life I was going through hell, having been a victim of domestic violence, giving evidence in court, and then being told to relocate to a new location.
 I was mentally and physically drained, and had lost my confidence, my sparkle, my focus, and my drive.
 My mental health was going downhill, and something needed to change immediately.
-A few days later I was reading the newspaper, and under the classifieds section I came across an advert asking people to sell timeshare in Spain.
-The decision was easy, and following a call with an agency, my ticket was purchased and my case was packed!
-One thing about me is that I will always make as many changes as necessary to ensure my happiness.
-If this happens to mean a one way ticket to Spain in order to recharge my batteries, then so be it!
+I had to escape the controlling cycle i found myself in, both at work, and at home, and I needed to break free, find my voice, and find my freedom.

 My Professional Journey